Multi-Centered Black Hole Index from a Superconformal Quiver Index: superconformal index

+The localization of superconformal quantum-mechanical indices has been formulated in \cite{Dorey:2018klg,Barns-Graham:2018xdd,Dorey:2019kaf,Raeymaekers:2024usy,Raeymaekers:2024ics}.
+The protected quantity is defined as a superconformal trace, but its path-integral representation is most naturally written in the auxiliary supersymmetric problem generated by the anticommutator of the chosen supercharge with its conjugate.
+In the present case this auxiliary Hamiltonian is \eqref{eq: aux hamiltonian D210}.
+It contains the special conformal generator \(K\), which provides the standard harmonic trapping term of conformal quantum mechanics and regulates the noncompact radial direction.
+There is also a second effect.
+Passing to the auxiliary problem shifts the magnetic data by the Reeb one-form.
+These shifted magnetic data no longer obey the original conformal-invariance conditions of the scaling sigma model.
+Thus the auxiliary problem preserves the localizing supersymmetry and regulates the radial direction, but it is not conformally invariant.

+The refinement by \(J_L^3+J_R^3\) is implemented either as twisted boundary conditions or, equivalently, as an equivariant deformation of the auxiliary Hamiltonian.
+We use the latter description.
+In this formulation the fields remain periodic, while the refined Hamiltonian contains an \(\mathcal O(\beta^{-1})\) coupling to the vector field generating the \(J_L^3+J_R^3\) action.
+This equivariant parameter lifts the transverse rotational zero modes and turns them into the oscillator determinants.
+The corresponding refined action is evaluated at supersymmetry-preserving constant moment-map levels \(c_a\), with \(\sum_a c_a=0\).
+For generic \(c_a\), the contributing collinear zeros are isolated, lie at finite separation, and have nonzero Jacobian on the relative configuration space.
+The fixed-point formula derived below is the corresponding equivariant localization formula.

+In this section we first write the index as the path integral of this refined auxiliary supersymmetric problem.
+We then obtain the corresponding fixed-locus equations and specialize them to the quiver model.

 We start by deriving the corresponding Lagrangian for the refined Hamiltonian (\ref{eq: refined hamiltonian}) in the most general gauged sigma models with $D(2,1;\alpha)$ superconformal symmetry for completeness, although we will specialize our computation to the $D(2,1;0)$ quiver system later on.
+Using the canonical expressions for the conserved charges (\ref{eq:charge_MI}-\ref{eq:charge_Rtilde}), together with the identifications (\ref{eq: dictionary L0 L-},\ref{eq: JL and JR}), we obtain